 Studio8585’s brand identity appears as fair and appropriate distillation of the spacious interiors, straight lines, modern architectural structure and high quality detail that make up the Smokovik development, as well as the natural beauty of its surroundings.
 This is achieved through an abundance of white space, grid based layouts, windows of green, bright photography of Mediterranean vegetation and the flourishes of coloured paper, die cuts, areas of varnish, foil and open stitching.

-These finishes introduce moments of detail that hint at an interior quality within the context of a largely reductive approach and exterior structure, and to a type choice that lends the project a light and technical aspect that is rooted, much like the properties, in a desire for clarity.
+These finishes introduce moments of detail that hint at an interior quality within the context of a largely reductive approach and exterior structure, and to a type choice, Greta Sans, that lends the project a light and technical aspect that is rooted, much like the properties, in a desire for clarity.